The Messenger of Prayers: The Sacred Legend of the Native Eagle

 Because beyond words, there is always an invisible thread between worlds.

-And sometimes, all it takes is a flap of wings to feel it.
+And sometimes, it just takes a beating of wings to feel it.

 Why is the eagle sacred in indigenous cultures?